 This AIM video introduced the artist Andre Clayton to the world at-large.
 His is an incredible story of extraordinary will, love, talent and triumph.

-Simon Illa is a gifted multi-genre music producer who moved from his home in Paris, Illinois to Philadelphia to pursue his professional dreams, despite some significant obstacles.
-Since completion of this Art In Motion video, Simon has relocated to Atlanta, GA.
+Simon Illa was a gifted multi-genre music producer who moved from his home in Paris, Illinois to Philadelphia to pursue his professional dreams, despite some significant obstacles.
+His given name was Eric Gilbert, and despite his diminutive size, he was a giant, who left an enormous void in the world.

 A former Philadelphia Eagles linebacker, Kevin Reilly now inspires from off the field.
 In this Art In Motion video, Kevin describes his journey to overcome the loss of his arm and shoulder to cancer, and of moving others to find strength in their own lives.